NOAA-MDL/CAMPS/docs/source/sample_data/model.rst

 .. only:: builder_html

    This section describes sample model output that can be :download:`downloaded here <./reduced_gfs0020160700.nc>`.
+   If you are reading this in a PDF document, then you will need to access a web version to download the sample files.

 This sample file contains gridded data from 8 runs of the NWS spectral Global Forecast System (GFS) that began at 0600 UTC on 01-08 July 2016.
 It is interesting to note that the data are not from consecutive runs of the model.
 Rather, the data have been stratified by model cycle time.